oreillyross/coding-patterns/README.md

 * Use <code>for ... of</code> to get the values of an object, so in this case it would be the adjacency list itself
 * Know how to convert an edge list (array of pairs) into an adjacency list, which is an object with keys and values of arrays representing the connections.

+### Think from the point of a node

+  * Use the node (value etc.) as soon as it pops or shifts from dfs/bfs search

 ### <em>edge list to adjacency list</em>
 - create helper function buildGraph, pass in edge list (array of sub arrays)
 - create empty graph object, rturn it at the end